john-dobbs/john-dobbs.github.io/essays/coding-standards.md

   - Learning
 ---

-Coding standards, you will either love them at first sight or curse the day someone required you use them, but I think they eventually grow on you.
+Coding standards, you will either love them at first sight or curse the day someone required you to use them, but I think they eventually grow on you.

 ## Beyond Tabs vs Spaces
 Although an eternal debate among programmers, using tabs vs spaces is only scratching the surface of what coding standards entail, but it does make for a great episode of Silicon Valley.
 Coding standards cover all aspects of your code, from formatting, to layout, to naming conventions, and everything in between, all with the intention of improving the readability of your code and allowing it to be easily understood by others.
 This can become incredibly useful when working on collaborative projects, even more so as the project size grows.